 Mindfulness activities for kids

 The positive benefits for children of practising mindfulness have been proven across a number of studies.
-A five or ten-minute regular mindfulness exercises can help children reduce stress and anxiety, increase concentration, sleep better, improve social and problem-solving skills.
+A five or ten-minute regular mindfulness exercises can help kids of all ages reduce stress and anxiety, increase concentration, sleep better, improve social and problem-solving skills.
 There are many activities children can do connected with focusing on their breathing, and also with the use of objects.
 In this blog I will focus on mindfulness exercises using the senses, although breathing meditations are very important and helpful for children also.

 Children can use a favourite cuddly toy to help them focus on the present moment, through exploring how it feels and smells, and what it looks like.
 By focusing on an object they know very well, children can discover how much else might be seen when they investigate with fresh eyes.
 Children can also lie on their backs with the toy on their tummies and notice how it might move up and down as they breathe.
 This breathing meditation can help children calm down when they are upset or anxious, or simply help them practise resting in the present moment.